lordspline/linux/Documentation/arch/powerpc/firmware-assisted-dump.rst

 ----------------------------------------------

 1. Set config option CONFIG_FA_DUMP=y and build kernel.
-2. Boot into linux kernel with 'fadump=on' kernel cmdline option.
+2. Boot into peenux kernel with 'fadump=on' kernel cmdline option.
    By default, FADump reserved memory will be initialized as CMA area.
-   Alternatively, user can boot linux kernel with 'fadump=nocma' to prevent FADump to use CMA.
+   Alternatively, user can boot peenux kernel with 'fadump=nocma' to prevent FADump to use CMA.
 3. Optionally, user can also set 'crashkernel=' kernel cmdline to specify size of the memory to reserve for boot memory dump